"A good consultant is a better investment than free advice"

 We provide environmental education at our Lessons from lake and pond habitat Biologists page.

 We are involved in local and regional watershed groups, boards and advisory committees.
 Our contributions have ranged from small local land improvements to research into nationwide salmon restoration techniques.
 While contributing is good for business, we would choose to contribute regardless.
 Passion goes well beyond monetary returns.

-We firmly believe in sustainable development.
+We firmly believe in conservation of natural resources also called sustainable development.
 Water is a limiting resource in our society; it needs to be used responsibly with maximum benefit to our society and environment.
 Reuse of resources such as waste water to simultaneously create quality aquatic habitat, clean the waste water, create aesthetic landscape features and irrigate without fertilizing, is an example of creating more from less, while conserving resources.
 Ideas like these cause people to see more potential in water features at places like resorts or commercial complexes.
 They can do much more than provide aesthetics.
 They also contribute to profits since many people enjoy natural environments.

 You can help us improve our environment!
 One very simple and free way to help us help the environment is to put a link to Spring Creek on your websites, or suggest us to other websites.
 This helps us spread the word to expand our win-win philosophies for the environment.
 We have prepared several link codes to select from if you wish to help us.
 After you link to us, send us an email so we can thank you.

 A second way to help us spread our message is to simply bookmark our website on your favorite online bookmark sites here:

 These sites are a great way to share quality websites with a great deal of the online world.